JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-After a reload, the browser will show that the lists render correctly now.
+After a reload, the browser will show that the lists now render correctly.

 ### Make the list interactive